sighupio/fury-kubernetes-ingress/README.md

 ![Slack](https://img.shields.io/badge/slack-@kubernetes/fury-yellow.svg?logo=slack&label=Slack)

 <!-- <KFD-DOCS> -->
-**Kubernetes Fury Ingress** provides several options to run an Ingress Controller and manage TLS certificates to provide external access to the services in [Kubernetes Fury Distribution (KFD)][kfd-repo].
+**Kubernetes Fury Ingress** provides Ingress Controllers to expose services and TLS certificates management solutions for the [Kubernetes Fury Distribution (KFD)][kfd-repo].

 If you are new to KFD please refer to the [official documentation][kfd-docs] on how to get started with KFD.

 ## Overview

-Our ingress module makes use of CNCF recommended, Cloud Native projects, such as [Ingress NGINX][ingress-nginx-docs] an ingress controller using the well-known NGINX server as a URL path-based routing reverse proxy and load balancer, and [cert-manager](https://github.com/jetstack/cert-manager) to automate the issuing and renwal of TLS certificates from various issuing sources.
+**Kubernetes Fury Ingress** use CNCF recommended, Cloud Native projects, such as [Ingress NGINX][ingress-nginx-docs] an ingress controller using the well-known NGINX server as a URL path-based routing reverse proxy and load balancer, and [cert-manager](https://github.com/jetstack/cert-manager) to automate the issuing and renewal of TLS certificates from various issuing sources.

 The module also includes additional tools like [Forecastle][forecastle-repo], a web-based global directory of all the services offered by your cluster, and [Pomerium][pomerium-repo], an identity-aware proxy that enables secure access to internal applications.

 ### Architecture

 The reference architecture used to deploy the Fury Kubernetes Ingress Module is shown in the following figure:

 ![Ingress Architecture](/docs/images/fury-ingress.png)

-The traffic from end users arrives first to a Load Balancer that distributes the traffic between the available Ingress Controllers (usually, one for each availability zone).
+- The traffic from end users arrives first to a Load Balancer that distributes the traffic between the available Ingress Controllers (usually, one for each availability zone).

-Once the traffic reaches the Ingress Controller, the Ingress proxies the traffic to the Kuberentes service based on the URL path of the request.
-The service is a Kubernetes abstraction that makes the traffic arrive at the pods where the actual application is running.
+- Once the traffic reaches the Ingress Controller, the Ingress proxies the traffic to the Kubernetes service based on the URL path of the request.
+- The `service` is a Kubernetes abstraction that makes the traffic arrive at the pods where the actual application is running, usually using `iptables` rules.

-> For more information please refer to Kubernetes Ingress [offiicial documentation][kubernetes-ingress]
+> For more information, please refer to Kubernetes Ingress [offiicial documentation][kubernetes-ingress]

 ## Packages